Or: How to Avoid the Summer Slide

 - The ICfL does not provide Summer Reading funds.
 Libraries used budgeted funds, additional funds from Friends groups, and solicited donations to fund programs.
 The earlier you begin assembling your budget, the better.

-- All libraries must submit a final report at the conclusion of its Summer Reading Program, even if your library does not host an SRP.
+- All libraries must submit a final report in September, even if your library does not host a Summer Reading Program.

 Evaluation

-The Summer Reading support provided by the ICfL is funded with LSTA dollars, and the ICfL is required to report about how the funds were used and the impact that was made.
-Therefore, we ask each library to submit a report about its SRP.
+The Summer Reading support provided by the ICfL is funded with Library Services and Technology Act dollars, and the ICfL is required to report how the funds were used and the impact that was made.
+Therefore, we ask each library to submit a report about its Summer Reading Program.

 - Reports are due by September 15.
-The link to the report can be found on the ICfL’s Summer Reading website.
+The link to the report can be found on the ICfL’s Summer Learning webpage.
+That is also where you can find a preview of the report, which will tell you what information to collect as you are planning your program.

-- If your library did not host an SRP, you still need to submit a report.
-You only fill out the first question, “Did your library host a Summer Reading Program this year?” with Yes or No.
+- If your library did not host a Summer Reading Program, you still need to submit a report.

-- Because the ICfL pays CSLP membership and provide a program manual for each library and branch, each branch must submit a separate report.
+- Because the ICfL pays CSLP membership and provides a program manual for each library branch, each branch must submit a separate report.
 Check with the other branch managers to determine how participation will be tracked and reported.

-- One of the questions on the report asks whether your participation outputs increased, decreased, or remained the same.
+- The report asks whether your participation outputs increased, decreased, or remained the same.
 You may need to search for the participation information from the previous year, so begin early.

 - A spreadsheet to keep track of your participation outputs each year is available on the ICfL’s Summer Reading Resources page, along with additional information about evaluation and a template to survey your patrons.

-- If you fail to submit your SRP report, your library will not be eligible for the upcoming year’s program manual, posters, or Fred Meyer’s books, and may affect your eligibility to apply for Bright Futures programs.
+- If you fail to submit your SRP report, your library will not be eligible for the upcoming year’s program manual, posters, or books.
+It may also affect your eligibility to apply for grant funding.

 Timeline

-- October or November: Programs manuals are shipped to each library and branch library that has submitted an SRP report for the current year.
+- October or November: Program manuals are shipped to each library and branch library that has submitted a Summer Reading report for the current year.
 Open it immediately and begin planning!

 - December 1: First order deadline for CSLP incentive catalog.
 The materials should arrive by March 1.

-- December through February: Contact schools to discuss SRP promotion and partnerships.
+- December through February: Contact schools to discuss Summer Reading promotion and partnerships.
 Do not wait until March or April.

 - January through March: Continue planning, securing presenters, etc.